Zika Vaccines 2023

 January 19, 2023 - The Lancet Infectious Disease published a study: The safety and immunogenicity of two Zika virus mRNA vaccine candidates in healthy flavivirus baseline seropositive and seronegative adults: the results of two randomized, placebo-controlled, dose-ranging, phase 1 clinical trials.
 These findings support the continued development of mRNA-1893 against the ZIKV.

-May 18, 2021 - The Lancet published a study that concluded that: TAK-426 was well tolerated, with an acceptable safety profile, and immunogenic in both flavivirus-naive and flavivirus-primed adults.
+May 18, 2021 - The Lancet published a study that concluded that TAK-426 was well tolerated, had an acceptable safety profile, and was immunogenic in both flavivirus-naive and flavivirus-primed adults.
 Based on the safety and immunogenicity profiles of all TAK-426 doses assessed, the 10 μg TAK-426 amount was selected for further clinical development.

 February 16, 2021 - The Zika virus candidate, Ad26.ZIKV.001, a replication-incompetent human adenovirus serotype 26 (ad26) vector, showed promising safety and immunogenicity in phase I clinical trials.
 Researchers say the vaccine warrants further development should the need reemerge.

-August 7, 2020 - A new study describes the preclinical selection and development of a potent ZIKV vaccine from 9 constructs using SAM technology expressing various forms of the ZIKV prM-E antigen.
-This study identified one ZIKV SAM vaccine candidate, VRC5283, that provided complete protection from the ZIKV challenge in mice and NHPs.
+August 7, 2020 - A study describes the preclinical selection and development of a potent ZIKV vaccine from 9 constructs using SAM technology expressing various forms of the ZIKV prM-E antigen.
+This study identified one ZIKV SAM vaccine candidate, VRC5283, and two wholly protected mice and nonhuman primates from the ZIKV challenge.

 April 15, 2020 - Moderna's Zika vaccine mRNA1893 low dose levels were very effective.